Ways to ignore files locally without editing .gitignore

 .idea/,.vscode/settings.json, etc.) - Local-only

-Adding these files to .gitignore affects the entire team's repository.
-For the need to "ignore files only in my local environment," Git provides multiple approaches.
+Adding these files to .gitignore would affect every team member's repository.
+For the need to "ignore files only in my local environment," Git provides several methods.

-This article organizes the following four methods while trying each one in practice.
+This article organizes the following four methods through hands-on practice.

 | Method | Scope | Target | Impact on Team |